 Shield your eyes!
 There’s a streaking baby on the loose!
 Honestly, this costume is genius.
 There’s nothing more normal than a naked baby, so why not make it ironic?
 Just tape some cardboard squares covered in multi-colored construction paper pixels onto your baby’s diaper, and the only other thing you need are some shoes (you can throw on a for good measure if you’ve got one).
 It’s hard enough to get your little ones into those pesky costumes anyways, right?
-The answer is simple… let them be Open link in a new tab.
+The answer is simple… let them be.

 More DIY Baby Halloween Costumes: